wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/request-size-limit-tyk-oas.md

 ## Configuring the middleware in the API Designer

-Adding the Request Size Limit middleware to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the following steps:
+Adding the Request Size Limit middleware to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow these steps:

 #### Step 1: Add an endpoint for the path

-From the **API Designer** add an endpoint that matches the path you want to rewrite.
+From the **API Designer** add an endpoint that matches the path for you want to limit the size of requests.

 {{< img src="/img/dashboard/api-designer/tyk-oas-no-endpoints.png" alt="Tyk OAS API Designer showing no endpoints created" >}}